Frequently Asked Questions

 Can training be flexible or part time?

-Yes, the NZOA supports trainees who wish to train part-time.
+Yes, the NZOA supports trainees who wish to use flexible training or part-time options.
 Each request for part-time training is considered on a case-by-case basis by the NZOA Education Committee who will consider the reason for the request and the part-time load that you wish to work.

 What if I need to take a break during my training?

-Trainees can request an interruption to training for family, research, illness, and other reasons.
-Interruptions can be taken for six months and all requests are considered on a case-by-case basis by the NZOA Education Committee.
+Trainees can request interruption to training for family, research, illness, and other reasons.
+Interruption requests are considered on a case-by-case basis by the NZOA Education Committee.

 Is there support for me as a Māori trainee?